 Copyrights are rights acquired automatically by someone who creates an original work such as a literary work, a song or a movie.

 Copyrights are composed of :

-- Moral rights allow the author to respect his name and his work.
-Moral rights are perpetual, imprescriptible and inalienable.
+- Moral rights: these allow the author to respect their name and their work.
+Moral rights are perpetual, enduring and inalienable.

-- Economic rights confer a monopoly of economic exploitation to the author.
+- Economic rights: these give full economic exploitation rights to the author.

-Copyright is acquired without formalities, as soon as the work is born.
-Copyright therefore does not require any formality in France, as opposed to English-speaking countries.
+Copyright is automatically acquired as soon as the work is created.
+Therefore, there is no formal process for copyright in France, unlike in English-speaking countries.

-However, it is necessary to be able to prove the authorship of the work.
+However, it is still necessary to prove the authorship of the work.

-It is possible to do so through a Soleau envelope to ensure the anteriority of the creation.
+It is possible to do this through a Soleau envelope to prove the originality of your creation.

-As soon as the work meets the criteria of copyright, the owner of the work has a monopoly of exploitation over it.
+As soon as the work meets the copyright criteria, the owner has exclusive exploitation rights over it.

-Thus, it is then necessary to establish a contract for the transfer of copyright.
-A carefully drawn up assignment contract ensures you a high level of protection of your rights and the untroubled exploitation of your works.
+If someone else wishes to exploit the work, they must seek the authorization of the owner.
+It is then necessary to establish a contract for any transfer of copyright.
+A carefully drawn up assignment contract ensures you have a high level of protection of your rights and an unproblematic exploitation of your work.

-- Drafting and negotiation of contracts for the transfer and exploitation of rights (representation & reproduction)
+- Drafting and negotiation of contracts for the transfer and exploitation of rights (representation and reproduction)

 - Drafting and negotiation of representation, publishing and audiovisual production contracts

-- Managing notifications to remove illegal content send to web hosters
+- Sending notifications to web hosts to remove illegal content

-- Litigation against counterfeiting and related offences (actions against illegal Internet downloading and streaming platforms, against publishers and users of software clearly intended for the provision of protected works, etc.)
+- Litigation against counterfeiting and related offences.
+For example, actions against illegal Internet downloading and streaming platforms, actions against publishers and users of software clearly intended for the provision of protected works.

-- Litigation relating to the exploitation of creations (counterfeiting, unfair and parasitic competition, all types of disputes concerning the execution of contracts governing the creative process and the exploitation of creations)
+- Litigation relating to the exploitation of creative work such as counterfeiting, unfair and plagiarized competition, and all types of disputes concerning the execution of contracts governing the creative process.